justinjaywang/lists/source/about/index.md

 ---

 - created by [justinjaywang](http://justinjaywang.com)
-- a place to organize the thoughts floating around in my head
-- use left and right arrow keys to navigate to previous and next lists
+- when viewing a list, you can use the left and right arrow keys to navigate to the previous and next lists